dankmeme01/globed/server/game/protocol.md

 # Game server protocol

 At its core, the game server is a single UDP socket.
 In the main thread, it constantly tries to receive a packet, and spawn a tokio task to handle it.
-Additionally, it runs two background tasks: one every 5 seconds that removes clients that haven't sent a `Keepalive` packet in over a minute, and another one that runs every 1/30th of a second (can be changed with environment variables, look in [readme](../../README.md) for more info) which I call a "tick" and will explain [later](#ticks) what it does.
+Additionally, it runs another background task every 5 seconds that removes clients that haven't sent a `Keepalive` packet in over a minute (by default, can be changed).

 All packets are handled in `State::handle_packet`, the order of operations is as follows: